-David Tennant is making a welcome return to London's West End in a revival of the play Good.
+David Tennant's return to London's West End in a revival of the play Good has been confirmed.

 First premiering in 1981, Good is set in 1930s Germany amid the rise of anti-semitism of the Nazi party.